genesistoxical/pruebas/README.md

 </br>

 ## Contributing
 Big changes may not be made anymore.
+In any case, sets with new designs are welcome.

 If you have any request, you can let me know.